rubenacevedo3/beginner_tutorials/README.md

 $ cd ~/catkin_ws
 $ source ./devel/setup.bash
 $ rosrun tf tf_echo /world /talk
+# to create a pdf of the frames
+$ rosrun tf view_frames
+$ evince frames.pdf
 ```
+To create a

 ## Steps for recording bag files with the launch file